Skip to main content

 How to import Poliigon Models into Rhino

-To import models into Rhino, make sure you’re first selecting .fbx as your download format from Poliigon.
+To import models into Rhino, first select .fbx as your download format from Poliigon.
 Then follow these steps:

-• Navigate to the File menu, and select ‘Import’, then select your .fbx from the unzipped download. (note: keep a copy of the zipped download as well, as it will help with texture importing in the next section).
+1. Navigate to the File menu, and select ‘Import’, then select your .fbx from the unzipped download.
+(Note: keep a copy of the zipped download as well, as it will help with texture importing in the next section.)

-• The import dialogue box will have several options.
-You can likely safely ignore most of the options unless they are pertinent to your scene, however we recommend checking the “Map fbx Y to Rhino Z”.
-This will ensure your model imports in the correct orientation.
+2. The import dialog box will have several options.
+You can probably ignore most options unless they matter to your scene.
+But we suggest checking “Map .fbx Y to Rhino Z.” This helps your model import in the right orientation.

 How to import Poliigon PBR Textures into Rhino

-• To import materials into Rhino, switch to the Materials panel
+1. To import materials into Rhino, switch to the Materials panel.

-• select the zipped file you download from Poliigon.
+1. Select the zipped file you downloaded from Poliigon.

-• A dialogue box will open, and Rhino will have attempted to automatically match files with the correct inputs.
-Simply verify if the assignments are correct, and switch any that Rhino incorrectly identified.
+2. A dialogue box will pop up.
+Rhino will try to match files with the right inputs.
+Check if the assignments are right.
+If Rhino got any wrong, switch them.

-• You may notice that by default the texture is not mapped correctly onto the model.
-Switch to the ‘Properties’ Panel, then select the ‘Texture Mapping’ sub-panel
+4. You may notice that, by default, the texture is not mapped correctly onto the model.
+Switch to the ‘Properties’ panel, then select the ‘Texture Mapping’ sub-panel.

-• For textures that need displacement, Switch to the ‘Displacement’ sub-panel, ensure that the ‘On’ check box is ticked
+1. For textures needing displacement, go to the ‘Displacement’ sub-panel.
+Make sure the ‘On’ checkbox is checked.

-• Click on ‘Assign Texture’ then select the displacement map from the texture file list of the material you just imported
+2. Click on ‘Assign Texture,' then select the displacement map from the texture file list of the material you just imported.

 How to import Poliigon HDRIs into Rhino

-• To Import Poliigon HDRIs into Rhino, select the ‘Render Tools’ option on the main toolbar, then select ‘Environments’ from the sub toolbar.
+1. To import Poliigon HDRIs into Rhino, click on ‘Render Tools’ in the main toolbar.
+Then, choose ‘Environments’ from the sub-toolbar.

-• Click the image of the default studio HDRI next to ‘Name and Type’.
+2. Click the image of the default studio HDRI below "Name and Type."
 The window should now be showing you HDRI options.

-• You can now adjust the HDRI to your liking, such as the Azimuth and Altitude settings
+4. You can now adjust the HDRI to your liking, such as the azimuth and altitude settings.

 Did this answer your question?